foundryvtt/dnd5e/wiki/Enrichers.md

 This functions similarly to a system macro, as if you had dragged that item to the macro hotbar.
 When clicked, it will check for a selected token, or your assigned actor.
 If the token or actor has an item of a matching name, it will be used, otherwise a warning will be displayed.

+**By Item & Activity Name**: `[[/item Bite activity=Poison]]`

+Using the item name without an activity will cause the activity selection dialog to open if more than one activity is present.
+To trigger a specific activity on the item the activity name can be included.
+The activity name must be proceeded by `activity=`, and it must be wrapped in quotes if there is a space in the name (e.g. `[[/item Tentacles activity="Escape Tentacles"]]`).

 **By UUID**: `[[/item Actor.p26xCjCCTQm5fRN3.Item.amUUCouL69OK1GZU]]`

 A UUID contains references to an Actor and an Item it owns.
 When clicked, the enricher will find the specified Actor and use the specified Item.